Mobile-Friendliness Now a Google Ranking Signal

-We’ve heard the warnings for a while now and Google has finally announced that mobile friendliness will be added as a ranking signal next month!
-If you’re panicking already, this company are professionals with Mobile Friendly Responsive Web Design on Long Island.
+We’ve heard the warnings for quite a while now, and Google has finally announced that mobile-friendliness will be added as a ranking signal.

 “Starting April 21, we will be expanding our use of mobile-friendliness as a ranking signal.
 This change will affect mobile searches in all languages worldwide and will have significant impact in our search results.
 Consequently, users will find it easier to get relevant, high quality search results that are optimized for their devices.”